 You might also want to consider sheltered housing.
 These properties have been created with older people in mind and are usually compact and easy to get around.
 Most have been built (or adapted) to suit people with reduced mobility or disabilities.

-You can still organise to get hold of certain pieces of equipment, from, say, the wheelchair service if you have a permanent disability or a community nurse.
-For this support, you will need to have a GP referral.
+If you’re not eligible for council support, you can still get hold of certain pieces of equipment from the NHS wheelchair service or a charity if you have a permanent disability.
+For this support, you will usually need to have a GP referral.